astrskai/astrsk-ai-docs/docs/card/plot-card.md

 - **Description:** The detailed information or facts contained within this lorebook entry.

 ![Lorebook Panel](./images/lorebook-panel.png)
-*[Image placeholder: Shows the interface for adding lorebook entries.]*

 ## Scenarios Panel

 This panel allows you to define specific scenes or events that can be triggered within the roleplay.
 These scenarios can be used to guide the narrative at key points.
 One of the scenarios will be chosen as the 'first message' of the session when starting a new session.

 ![Scenarios Panel](./images/scenarios-panel.png)
-*[Image placeholder: Shows the interface for defining scenarios.]*

 ## Variables Panel